-York Central is the large brownfield site to the west of the city’s railway station.
+York Central is the large brownfield site to the west of the city’s railway station, and is a unique opportunity for housing and economic growth in the centre of York.
 It lies between the A19 and A59 road corridors, and is contained by operational rail lines.

-The area contains existing buildings which are to be retained which include the National Railway Museum, private housing and businesses.
+The area contains existing buildings which will be retained which include the National Railway Museum, private housing and businesses.
 The rest of the site is largely underused, having historically been occupied by the rail industry.

 Relocation of the remaining rail site will allow new development to take place.
-The current proposals are subject to further technical work and consultation, but current suggestions include:
+The current proposals include:

-A collaborative development partnership which includes ourselves, Network Rail, the National Railway Museum and the Homes and Communities Agency is progressing investment and delivery for the site.
+A collaborative development partnership which includes ourselves, Network Rail, the National Railway Museum and Homes England is progressing investment and delivery for the site.
 The site has been designated a Housing Zone as well as an Enterprise Zone and public investment is planned to deliver key infrastructure with a view to de-risk and accelerate this project.